sjproctor/rails_challenges/blog_post_challenge/README.md

 - form needs to be wrapped in some ruby syntax to bypass the authenticity token rails wants before submitting new information
 - add a link to go to the new blog_post page `<%= link_to "New Post", new_blog_post_path%>`

-## Adding Form Content to the Database
+### Story: As a user, I can click a button that will submit my blog post to the application.
 - Add a info to the controller method `@post = BlogPost.create(title: params[:title], content: params[:content])`
 - Now add info to the create method in the controller
 ```ruby